Dean Clough

 PXL_20211226_161117124.MP.jpg

-There are any number of wonderful aspects to this hotel.
+There are many wonderful aspects to this hotel.
 First, it just feels like Los Angeles.
 It is discreet and smack dab in the middle of a very LA neighborhood and central to everything.
 The scene is low-key but with that singular Four Seasons service that seems to come from every staff member, no matter their station.
 Despite its 1987 vintage, the hotel is meticulously maintained and the guest rooms are to a modern spec.

 Our room, deemed a "Studio Suite", was great but not a suite, if one defines (as do I) a proper suite has having a sleeping area physically separated from the living area.
 This instead was just a huge hotel room, with a dining room table and a sofa/ottoman/coffee table area, all in direct view of the scrumptious Four Seasons king bed.
 I believe every room has a balcony or better.
 We've had corner rooms with wraparound decks in the past, but this time it was a standard balcony.
 But it was just fine.